 The consideration of principal adverse impacts, however, is not the sole driver of an investment decision, but rather one of several inputs considered during investment analysis.
+Consequently, such consideration of The investment strategy guides investment decisions based on factors such risk tolerance.

-Consequently, such consideration of principal adverse impacts may not result in securities being excluded, smaller positions being held, or positions being reduced.
+as investment objectives and principal adverse impacts may not result in securities being excluded, smaller positions being held, or positions being reduced.